Flexget/Flexget/docs/develop/list_interface.rst

 List Interface
 ==============

-List interface is a unique type of plugin that enables its usage in multiple operational phases following their functional meaning, as opposed to a regular style plugin which is set to be used only in one phase.
+List interface is a unique type of plugin that enables manipulation of its content using flexget normal task operation.
+Different phases and interaction with the plugin enable using it as an input, filter or removing entries from it.
+It's especially useful for watchlist type list, but not limited to those.
+Any list that can return entries can be used as a list interface plugin.

 The class of the plugin is based on python's `MutableSet`_ with overrides of its methods where needed.